The Woman I Am (song): Background and composition

-"The Woman I Am" is a pop song, written as an ode to feminine divinity.
-In a statement about the track, Aurora described it as an exploration of the challenges women face in a male-dominated world, emphasising self-worth beyond physical appearance, intellect, and achievements.
+In a statement about "The Woman I Am", Aurora described it as an exploration of the challenges women face in a male-dominated world, emphasising self-worth beyond physical appearance, intellect, and achievements.
 She expressed hope that recognising this worth could lead to greater harmony and equality.
+The track is a pop song, written as an ode to feminine divinity.

-Beyond her music, Aurora has been actively engaged in discussions on climate change.
-She was announced as a guest on Fay Milton's Sounds Like A Plan podcast, where she would discuss how the music industry is addressing the climate crisis.
+Beyond her music, Aurora had been actively engaged in discussions on climate change.
+She was announced as a guest on Fay Milton's Sounds Like a Plan podcast, where she would discuss how the music industry is addressing the climate crisis.
 Additionally, she was scheduled to participate in a conversation with Brian Eno in London on April 29, focusing on how music can be harnessed for environmental benefit.

 Release and promotion

-The single follows the release of Aurora's fourth studio album, The Gods We Can Touch, in January, which received positive reviews from critics.
-After its release, Aurora performed the song at the 2022 Gullruten Awards.
+"The Woman I Am" follows the release of Aurora's fourth studio album, The Gods We Can Touch, in January.
+The single was set to be included in the album's deluxe edition.
+After the single's release, Aurora performed the song at the 2022 Gullruten Awards.